+Choosing an all in one printer for infrequent use can be complex.
 There are more than 100 types of different printers available in the market.
 Most of the customers are looking for a printer that is available for occasional use.
-We are writing today for those infrequent printer users who find themselves in a big confusion while buying a printer suitable for occasional use.
+We are writing today for those infrequent printer users who find themselves in a big confusion while buying a printer suitable for irregular home use.

 This is going to be a long article and you are always free to jump over the most value-for-money printer for the occasional user by clicking here>>>